D3MOX/Vape-Webhook-Nuker/README.md

 3. Extract it and go into the folders
 4. After going into the folders, just open Vape Webhook Nuker.
 5. Enjoy!

+## Credits

+I give some credits to hot#2050, as he did give me the name and the idea to make this.
+Another thing to mention, this is an open src so please dont skid.
+If you do skid at least give some credits.